 The two people I know of currently doing Macky family research are Robin Moran (of the Fahan Presbyterian Church) and Wanda Hopkins (of the Cochrane line, which is closely associated with the Macky family).

 As for Wanda...

 You could say that Wanda's passion for genealogy is well documented.
 She has contributed articles to the New Zealand Society of Genealogists and various other media, and maintains two family history blogs.
-That is apart from working as an office manager for a vineyard contracting firm in the "Hills" region of Adelaide, where she currently calls home.

 Wanda says that her interest in family history began simply enough.
 She had inherited some old family photos and had kept 15 years' worth of letters from her parents in New Zealand.
 Among these letters were two obituaries explaining a little about her Cochrane family heritage.

 She first collaborated with her cousin, John Hopkins, in researching the family connection to the linen mill mentioned several times in the letters on this website.
 There was no documented history about the mill so it was very much a matter carrying out their research from scratch.
 And so, she was hooked.